Last Updated on 17 January 2026 by Cycloscope

 You can download the GPX track of the itinerary at this link

-The East Carpathian Greenway is a 300-kilometer circular cycle path, which crosses the Carpathians and three states: Poland, Ukraine, and Slovakia.
-Despite being a mountain route, it is very easy to ride and without too many slopes.
+The East Carpathian Greenway is a 300-kilometer circular cycle path that crosses the Carpathians and three states: Poland, Ukraine, and Slovakia.
+Despite being a mountain route, it is very easy to ride and has few steep sections.

-The highest part with the highest number of climbs is Ukraine, where you still get no higher than 700msl, the average slope of the route is 1.41%.
+The highest part with the most climbs is Ukraine, where you still don’t get above 700 msl; the route’s average slope is 1.41%.

 What to see along the Eastern Carpathian Cycle Route